rlugojr/linkurious-enterprise-manual/Administration/Disclosure_settings.md

 ## Data disclosure

-We may prevent specific nodes or relationship properties to be accessed by Linkurious Enterprise.
+By default, Linkurious discloses all the properties of nodes and edges.
+We may prevent specific nodes or relationship properties to be accessed by Linkurious.
 Undisclosed data properties cannot be reached by Linkurious users nor be indexed by the search engine.

-We go to the ```Data``` panel of the Administration dashboard.
+Go to the data management dashboard.

-By default, Linkurious Enterprise discloses all the properties of nodes and edges.

 ### Change the list of disclosed properties